typebrigade/typebrigade.com/details-for-speakers.md

 We prefer if speakers [email Kenneth slides](mailto:kenneth@typebrigade.com) sometime during or before the day of the event.
 He’ll set them up on his computer so they’re already ready for you at Mobify HQ.
 This way, we don’t have to find additional cables or connectors and don’t have to change anything over between talks.
 Formats we’ve used without trouble:

 - PDF
-- Keynote
-- Keynote (iWork ‘09)
+- Keynote (latest and ‘09)
-- Anything web based (Google Docs, etc.)
+- Anything web based (Slid.es, Google Docs, etc.)

+We don’t use mirrored displays, so you can use speaker notes if you’d like.
 If you have another format, just let us know and we’ll do our best to accommodate it.
 You are also welcome to present using your own computer.

 ### Other equipment